 4. Portion Control

-- Be mindful of portion sizes, as even healthy foods can contribute to weight gain if consumed in excess.
+- Be mindful of portion sizes – even healthy foods can contribute to weight gain if consumed in excess.

-- Use smaller plates and bowls to visually trick yourself into feeling satisfied with smaller portions.
+- Use smaller plates and bowls to visually feel satisfied with smaller portions.

 5. Stay Hydrated

 - Drink plenty of water throughout the day.
-Sometimes, thirst can be mistaken for hunger, leading to unnecessary snacking.
+Thirst can sometimes be mistaken for hunger.

-- Water also helps boost metabolism and aids in digestion, both important factors in weight loss.
+- Water helps boost metabolism and aids digestion – both important for weight loss.

 - Engage in regular exercise to boost your weight loss efforts.

-- Aim for a combination of cardiovascular, strength, and flexibility exercises to promote overall fitness.
+- Aim for a combination of cardiovascular, strength, and flexibility exercises.

 ✅ Track Nutritional Balance Accurately